hashicorp/terraform-provider-azuread/website/docs/r/application.html.markdown

 * `available_to_other_tenants` - (Optional) Is this Azure AD Application available to other tenants?
 Defaults to `false`.

 * `oauth2_allow_implicit_flow` - (Optional) Does this Azure AD Application allow OAuth2.0 implicit flow tokens?
 Defaults to `false`.

+* `required_resource_access` - (Optional) A collection of required_resource_access blocks as documented below.
+Specifies resources that this application requires access to and the set of OAuth permission scopes and application roles that it needs under each of those resources.
+This pre-configuration of required resource access drives the consent experience.

+---

+`required_resource_access` supports the following:

+* `resource_app_id` - (Required) The unique identifier for the resource that the application requires access to.
+This should be equal to the appId declared on the target resource application.

+* `resource_access"` - (Required) A collection of resource_access blocks as documented below

+---

+`resource_access` supports the following:

+* `id` - (Required) The unique identifier for one of the OAuth2Permission or AppRole instances that the resource application exposes.

+* `type` - (Required) Specifies whether the id property references an OAuth2Permission or an AppRole.
+Possible values are "scope" or "role".

 ## Attributes Reference